rancher/rancher-docs/versioned_docs/version-2.7/reference-guides/rancher-webhook.md

 ## Bypassing the Webhook

-Sometimes, bypassing Rancher's webhook validation may be necessary to perform emergency restore operations or fix other critical issues.
-The bypass operation is exhaustive, meaning no webhook validations or mutations will apply when using it.
+Sometimes, you must bypass Rancher's webhook validation to perform emergency restore operations or fix other critical issues.
+The bypass operation is exhaustive, meaning no webhook validations or mutations apply when you use it.
 It is not possible to bypass some validations or mutations and have others still apply - they are either all bypassed or all active.

 :::danger